rex0988476/osu-taiko-Beatmap-Image-Converter/README.md

 # osu-taiko-Beatmap-Image-Converter

 ## Description
-Simulate stock market, you can buy and sell stocks.
+Parse .osu file to beatmap image.

 ## Requirement
-* PyQt5
-* matplotlib
+* OpenCV
-* random
+* Numpy

 ## Usage
 0. Download this project and unzip it.